nirav0999/NL2SQL-LLM/README.md

 The delimiter should be "|" instead of comma as a txt file

 --- Prompt 3 ---
 Give me <X> more different natural language questions and the corresponding SQL queries in the same format starting from index 11 in a txt file
 ```

 The synthetic dataset generated for each table is present in ```/data/example_queries```.
-The complete set folder contains the all the syn
+The complete set folder contains the all the synthetic data
 <br>

-Note - <X> is the number of synthetic questions to be generated.
+Note - X is the number of synthetic questions to be generated.
 I used 40 synthetic questions for each table.
 For checking the syntax of the SQL queries, I ran all the queries over the table once (see: ```src/check_retr_data.py```).